rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 <div class="update">
-last updated: November 11th, 2020
+last updated 11.15.20
 </div>

 ## What is a Circular Linked List?

+> In this post, the word _list_ refers to the linked list.

-In <router-link to="./eng-linked-list-singly">singly</router-link> and <router-link to="./eng-linked-list-doubly">doubly linked list</router-link>, we can track the end of list by finding a node that points to `nil`; doubly linked has one more of this node, which is `head.prev`, like the figure below.
+In <router-link to="./eng-linked-list-singly">singly</router-link> and <router-link to="./eng-linked-list-doubly">doubly linked list</router-link>, we can track the end of list by finding a node that points to `nil`; doubly linked has one more of this node, which is `head.prev` like the figure below.

 <div style="text-align: center">
   <img src="assets/data-structure/linked-list/cll-doubly-example.png" alt="Linked list picture">
 </div>

-A circular linked list is a linked list that does not end; there is no `nll`.
-The last element of the node links back to its first node; for the case of doubly linked list, `head.prev` is linked with the last node.
+A circular list is a linked list that does not end; there is no `nll`.
+The last element of the node links back to its first node; for the case of a doubly linked list, `head.prev` is linked with the last node.
 This is perhaps why it's called a _circular_ linked list.

 <div style="text-align: center">